 Check out our article on hip posture and neutral pelvis to learn even more.

 This drill will put another variation on that engagement test.
-The purpose of this drill is to turn on those deep abdominal muscles, which support and protect your spine from defaulting to a dangerous position.
+This drill aims to turn on those deep abdominal muscles that support and protect your spine from defaulting to a dangerous position.
 Additionally, the extra help from your core will take some of the load off the lower back muscles, which, if left to absorb the impact of running on its own, can easily lead to repetitive stress and injury.

 The only rule is that your low back MUST, MUST, MUST stay glued to the ground!
 This will keep your lower back safe and stable by avoiding hyperextension and compression in the spine.